-These commands are not available until a database containing addresses of recipients is attached to the document with the Tools > Set Database command (see section "Assigning a database to a document" beginning on page 344).
+These commands are not available until a database containing addresses of recipients is attached to the document with the Tools > Set Database command.
+See section "Assigning a database to a document" beginning on page 360.

-- TextMaker for Windows: A fax is sent to the printer instead of to the fax. - A) Did you give the correct command?
-Faxes are sent with File > Send > Fax, not with File > Print. - B) Invoke File > Send > Fax.
+- TextMaker for Windows: A fax is sent to the printer instead of to the fax. - A) Did you use the correct command?
+If you want to make use of TextMaker's extended fax support, send your faxes with File > Send > Fax, not with File > Print. - B) Invoke File > Send > Fax.
 Make sure that the Fax device option is set to the fax printer driver that was installed by your fax software.
 For example, if you use Microsoft Fax, this setting must read "Microsoft Fax on FAX:". - TextMaker for Windows: When sending faxes, the dialog box for entering recipient data does not appear.